Moliterno al Tartufo

 An absolute must-try for truffle lovers, Moliterno al Tartufo is a decadent pecorino cheese produced on the picturesque island of Sardinia off the coast of Italy.

-Crumbly and dense, Moliterno is a truffle-lovers delight.
-The intense truffle flavour balances in perfect harmony against the earthy notes of the sheeps milk and literally melts in your mouth.
+The height of luxury, the fudgey and dense Moliterno is a truffle-lovers must-have.
+The intense truffle flavour balances in perfect harmony against the earthier notes of the sheeps milk and each bite literally melts in your mouth.

 Drizzle your next piece in honey for a truly sublime, sweet & savoury delight.